-- 68. In accordance with Article 293(1)(c) of the CRR, validation/review and model development must be independent, that is, the validation function must be effectively separated from model development.
-Hence, the ECB considers that for cases where operational parts of the validation framework, e.g. back-testing runs or benchmarking of IMM pricing functions, are conducted by staff also responsible for model design and development, the above-mentioned requirement provided for by Article 293(1)(c) of the CRR would be fulfilled if all of the following practices were implemented: - (a) the respective validation task is conducted on behalf of the validation function; - (b) a regular, independent and effective challenging of the underlying methodological aspects of the respective validation task comprising scope, data samples, tools, etc., is performed by the validation function; - (c) the assessment of the outcomes of the analysis (e.g. the evaluation of back-testing traffic lights or pricing deficiencies detected in the benchmarking) and the judgement regarding respective remediation measures are the responsibility of the validation function only.
+59. In accordance with Article 293(1)(c) of the CRR, model validation/review and model development must be conducted independently, that is, the validation function must be effectively separated from model development.
+Hence, the ECB considers that for cases where certain parts of the validation framework, e.g. back-testing or the benchmarking of IMM pricing functions, are conducted by staff also responsible for model design and development, the abovementioned requirement provided for by Article 293(1)(c) of the CRR would be fulfilled if all of the following practices were implemented:

+- (a) a regular, independent and effective challenging of the underlying methodological aspects of the respective validation task comprising at least scope, data samples, tools/statistical tests (including, if applicable, test statistics and thresholds200 in use) is performed by the validation function; - (b) the assessment of the outcomes of the analysis (e.g. the evaluation of back-testing traffic lights or pricing deficiencies detected in the benchmarking) and the judgement regarding the respective remediation measures are reviewed by the validation function, which may require further analyses and/or changes to the actions concerned.

-Moreover, the ECB considers that the organisational requirements of the risk control unit (see Article 287(2) of the CRR) should be regarded as fulfilled when (part of) the initial or ongoing validation of the model is conducted by staff not belonging directly to the risk control unit, but for instance to a separate validation unit.
+Moreover, the ECB considers that the organisational requirements of the risk control unit (see Article 287(2) of the CRR) should be regarded as fulfilled when (part of) the initial or ongoing validation of the model is conducted by staff not belonging directly to the risk control unit, but for instance to a separate validation unit.201